 Nature of flooding Flooding implications General Residential, commercial & industrial development Caravan parks & tourist developments personal safety.
 Social disruption and financial loss could be very high combination with other similar developments, to cause a significant reduction in flood storage capacity or change in flood behaviour c) New development not suitable in high hazard floodways d) Where new development is likely to cause a significant reduction in flood storage capacity or change in flood behaviour, proponents will need to demonstrate proposal will not cause a significant increase in flood levels or flood hazard (including cumulatively with future similar development) e) Need to also provide adequate compensating works for flood storage, together with engineering report to support the application The feasibility of effective evacuation is to be demonstrated to the consent authority including permanent, fail-safe, measures to ensure that timely, orderly and safe evacuation of people from the area.
 It is also to be demonstrated that the displacement of these people will not significantly add to the overall cost and community disruption caused by the flood.
-Council may also consult the SES and be provided by the proponent with a detailed engineering report to support th application.
-The difficulty of evacuating flood affected people may be becaus of: The number of people requiring assistance Depth &amp; velocity of g) Redevelopment of substantially damaged buildings will only be permitted if the applicant is able to demonstrate that the proposed development will be reconstructed in a manner compatible with the flood risk h) Where a dwelling has previously existed on a property any replacement dwelling must have a similar building footprint.
-Additions/alterations to an existing building footprint must comply with appropriate conditions above for any permanent facilities associated with caravan pa or tourist accommodation, including: • Permanent or non-flexibl connection to services si as water and sewerage • Permanent residency are of caravan parks • Relocatable homes (hom not being capable of bein registered under the Trai Act) • The subdivision of lots for separate occupation site • Permanent flood control works
+Council may also consult the SES and be provided by the proponent with a detailed engineering report to support the application.
+The difficulty of evacuating flood affected people may be because of: The number of people requiring assistance Depth & velocity of floodwaters application e) Proposed buildings should be aligned to compliment the flow and/or passage of floodwaters f) Non-habitable additions and outbuildings are not permitted g) Redevelopment of substantially damaged buildings will only be permitted if the applicant is able to demonstrate that the proposed development will be reconstructed in a manner compatible with the flood risk h) Where a dwelling has previously existed on a property any replacement dwelling must have a similar building footprint.
+Additions/alterations to an existing building footprint must comply with appropriate conditions above for any permanent facilities associated with caravan parks or tourist accommodation, including: • Permanent or non-flexible connection to services such as water and sewerage • Permanent residency areas of caravan parks • Relocatable homes (homes not being capable of being registered under the Traffic Act) • The subdivision of lots for separate occupation sites • Permanent flood control works

-Nature of flooding Flooding implications General Residential, commercial & industrial development Caravan parks & tourist developments Wading problems of uneven ground, fen and like Mobility of people Distance to flood fra ground Time of day and we conditions The developer or proper owner should demonstra any building or structure withstand the force of floo floodwaters, including de and buoyancy forces as appropriate.
-A detailed r from an appropriate com- structural engineer is read to support a developmer ue ces eather ty tte that can wing ebris eport sulting quired
+Nature of flooding Flooding implications General Residential, commercial & industrial development Caravan parks & touristdevelopments Wading problems due uneven ground, fence and like Mobility of people Distance to flood free ground Time of day and weath conditions f) The developer or property owner should demonstrate any building or structure ca withstand the force of flowing floodwaters, including debriand buoyancy forces as appropriate.
+A detailed reput from an appropriate consults structural engineer is requiit to support a development application. that n ng s ort